masives/sanity-to-wordpress/README.md

    git clone git@github.com:10clouds/wordpress-sanity-migration-tool.git
    ```

-2. Generate bundle for migration
+2. Generate bundle for migration.
    ```
    node index --url https://wordpress-site-url
    ```
 3. Import each chunk to Sanity

-   This script must be ran from your Sanity folder ie. the one containing sanity.json!
+   Command below must be ran from your Sanity directory ie. the one containing sanity.json!

    ```
-   sanity dataset import PATH-TO-FILE DATABASE-NAME
+   sanity dataset import <PATH-TO-GENERATED-NDJSON-FILE> <SANITY-DATABASE-NAME>
    ```

    It could look like